croct-tech/plug-js/docs/quick-start.md

 One of the coolest things about CQL is that you can programmatically evaluate expressions using the same expressions written in plain English.

-Let's go back to CodePen to evaluate our first expression programmatically.
-Edit the code to include a personalization that will greet a visitor depending on whether it is the first time they access your application or not:
+Let's go back to the CodePen editor to evaluate our first expression programmatically.
+In our first example, we are going to greet a visitor depending on whether it is the first time accessing your application or not.

+Simply copy the code below and paste into the HTML panel to see it in action:

 ```html
 <script>